 Where to find the best beaches

-When I think of Hvar, I can't but think of the gorgeous sea, limpid, and calm, with lovely turquoise colors that simply draw you in to take few laps or to just float endlessly.
+When I think of Hvar, I can’t but think of the gorgeous sea, limpid, and calm, with lovely turquoise colors that simply draw you in to take a few laps or to just float endlessly.

-The southern side of the island is home to some of the best beaches on the Hvar island.
-South-east of Hvar Town, steep shores of Zaraće, Sveta Nedilja, Ivan Dolac, and Gromin Dolac, all abound in lovely pebbly beaches; some with pebbles so tiny that they almost feel like sand.
+The southern side of the island is home to some of the best beaches on Hvar island.
+South-east of Hvar Town, the steep shores of Zaraće, Sveta Nedilja, Ivan Dolac, and Gromin Dolac, all abound in lovely pebbly beaches; some with pebbles so tiny that they almost feel like sand.

 Pakleni Islands consists of many small islands and lovely bays that make for favorite swimming spots among locals and tourists alike.